JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

 Returns a boolean value: 0 for success and -1 for failure.
-To get extended error information call **GetLastREsult** and/or **GetErrorInfo**, which can return **S_OK** if successful, or one of the following error codes.
+To get extended error information call **GetLastResult** and/or **GetErrorInfo**, which can return **S_OK** if successful, or one of the following error codes.

 | Return code  | Description |
 | ------------ | ----------- |
 | **E_FAIL** | Cannot insert the image. |
 | **E_INVALIDARG** | Invaid argument |
 | **E_OUTOFMEMORY** | Insufficient memory is available. |

+#### Remarks

+There is an curious problem: In my computer, the scaling ratio is 1.75, and **InsertImage** uses that ratio by default. **InsertObject** scales the image, but using a ratio of 1.68, and **drag and drop** scales the image, but using a ratio of 1.24.
+So you get different image sizes depending of the method that you use.

 ---